kbase/workspace_deluxe/design/2022_Q2_data_citations.md

 There are at least two implementation options:

 1. Set a maximum number of EDUs that can be added to any particular object post-creation.
   We propose 1000 here.
-In this case, all the EDUs can be stored in a single `MongoDB` object with plenty of room (~15KB each for 1000) for each EDU.
+In this case, all the EDUs can be stored in a single `MongoDB` document with plenty of room (~15KB each for 1000) for each EDU.
   * When the maximum number of EDUs has been added for a particular object, any further attempts to add an EDU fail.
   * Add a new API to add EDUs to objects after save.
   * Add a toggle to the ``get_objects2`` method to include all post-save EDUs, if present, in the returned data structure.
+  * Since ``get_objects2`` can return 10K objects and this design allows 15MB of EDUs per object when serialized, that means up to 150GB of JSON EDU data could be returned in one call, which is clearly excessive.
+Worse, deserialized JSON data is often 5-20x larger in memory.
+    * Store the sizes of the EDU objects and check sizes before returning the data.
+If the total size is more than some limit (100MB?) throw an error.
+    * If we wish to reduce memory usage pull the EDUs in batches and serialize, then discard the object data (is there a way to pull the raw BSON from Mongo rather than returning deserialized data?).
-  * Work estimate: 2 weeks
+  * Work estimate: 3 weeks
 2. Allow any number of EDUs to be added to any particular object.
   * In this case, each EDU will get its own `MongoDB` document.
   * Add a new API to add EDUs to objects after save.